Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

 ## Borrowing and Mutations

-As a Solidity developer, you might find the concepts of ownership and borrowing a bit foreign or, at the very least, more strictly enforced than what you're used to.
-In Solidity, you can pass variables around, modify state variables directly, and not think too much about who "owns" a particular piece of data at any given time.
+We saw in the previous section that objects could be owned, but variables also do! 🤯 Let us therefore introduce the concept of variable ownership, and borrowing.
+This was quite novel for me when I discovered it.
+Indeed, in Solidity, you can pass variables around, modify state variables directly, and not think too much about who "owns" a particular piece of data at any given time.

-Move, however, enforces strict rules around ownership to ensure safety and prevent common bugs like data races and double-spending.
-It's also crucial for parallel execution, which is one of Sui's defining features.
+There is no such free lunch in Move, which enforces strict rules about who as read and write access to the variables being manipulated during execution.
+Those restrictions are inherited from Rust, and originate from the need to have a safe execution while allowing parallelization.

 ### Understanding variable ownership
 In Move, every value has a single owner, who can manipulate the value at a given time.
 When you assign a value to a variable, that variable becomes the owner of the value.
 If you then move that value to another variable or function, the original variable loses ownership and becomes invalid.

 This concept is important and you'll have to think about it constantly, as almost every line of code includes a reference to borrowing.
 For example:

 ```rust
 let x = 10;     // 'x' owns the value 10